Bryn Mawr College

 3. Taylor Hall

 Constructed in 1879-1884, Taylor Hall is the original administrative/academic building of the College and is essentially intact including a 130 foot high bell tower which is still operational.
 Still serving both academics and administrative offices, it houses the Office of the President.
-President Cassidy welcomes visits from individual students and student groups during her office hours to discuss various aspects of the campus experience.
+Dr. Wendy Cadge begins her tenure as Bryn Mawr's 10th president on July 1, 2024.

 4. Campus Center

-As the hub of non-academic life, the Marie Salant Neuberger Centennial Campus Center houses the Bookshop, the College Mailroom, student mailboxes, lounge areas, meeting rooms, Uncommon Grounds Café and Conferences and Events.
+As the hub of non-academic life, the Marie Salant Neuberger Centennial Campus Center houses the Bookshop, the College Mailroom, student mailboxes, lounge areas, meeting rooms, Uncommon Grounds Café, and the offices for Conferences and Events, Residential Life, Student Engagement, and New Student Programs.
 Students, faculty, and staff use the campus center for informal meetings and discussion groups as well as campus-wide social events and activities.

 5. Park Science Center